Geometry & Formulas

 Surface Area of a Rectangular Prism Calculator gives you a fast result, the formula behind it, and a worked example so you can verify the method before using the number.

-sa of rectangular prismsurface area of a rectangular prism calculatorsa of rectangular prism formulahow to calculate sa of rectangular prismsa of rectangular prism onlinesa of rectangular prism example
+sa of rectangular prismsurface area of a rectangular prism calculatorsa of rectangular prism formulahow to calculate sa of rectangular prismsa of rectangular prismsurface area of a rectangular prism calculator

 Interactive calculator